Dayang1151/StyleTimeQAM/readme.md

  # 3. Running
  ## 3.1 Datasets Selection
 Select a dataset you want to include.
-There are four kinds of dataset
+There are four kinds of datasets.
 ![dataset_type](./Figures/dataset_type.png "dataset_type")

 `data/<dataset>/<dataset>_<kind>_<seed>.csv`

 The dataset format of the baseline and StyleTimeQAM is different.

-The dataset for the baseline has three columns:

-The dataset for the StyleTimeQAM has four columns:
+The dataset for the baseline has three columns, while the dataset for StyleTimeQAM has four columns:

-The first column is sentence.
-Represents the entered sentence.
+The first column is sentence, which represents the input sentence.

-The second column is user_ID.
-Represents which student spoke this sentence.
+The second column is user_ID, which represents the student who wrote the sentence.

-The third column is label.
-Represents whether the sentence is a problem, 1 is a problem and 0 is not a problem.
+The third column is label, which indicates whether the sentence is a question: 1 denotes a question and 0 denotes a non-question.

-The fourth column is match.Represents the matching relationship of this sentence to 100 sentences in the future.
+The fourth column is match, which represents the matching relationship between the current sentence and the following 100 sentences.
 1 represents the match (this sentence is the question, the future sentence is the answer).
 0 means mismatch.